eventnetusa/eventnet/src/_posts/2019-12-09-celebrating-the-holidays-with-a-decade-of-hits.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      ## 2017 \| Homewood Suites & rbb Communications: Macy’s Thanksgiving Day
+      ## 2017 \| Homewood Suites & rbb Communications: Thanksgiving Day Parade
-      Parade Photo Activation
+      Photo Activation

-      EventNetUSA, in partnership with rbb Communications and Homewood Suites, infiltrated the Macy’s Thanksgiving Day Parade with a team of 75 brand ambassadors to provide parade goers with custom Winter Wonderland photos\!
+      EventNetUSA, in partnership with rbb Communications and Homewood Suites, infiltrated the Thanksgiving Day Parade with a team of 75 brand ambassadors to provide parade goers with custom Winter Wonderland photos\!
-      Participants posted their photos to social media for a chance to win a dream vacation and tickets to next year's parade (valued at $4,999\!).
-Our teams marched alongside the iconic floats, giving Homewood Suites the ultimate guerrilla marketing stunt.
+      Participants posted their photos to social media for a chance to win a dream vacation and tickets to next year's parade.
+It was a true guerrilla marketing stunt\!
     single_image_block:
       single_image_path: /uploads/picture4-8.jpg
     double_image_block: